 Fixed and variable remuneration are in reasonable proportion to each other.

 The fixed remuneration is adequate to reward the professional services provided fairly and in proportion to the function performed, to the market conditions and to a given employee’s qualification and skill set.
 The idea is to ensure that employee efforts on behalf of the Company are not primarily motivated by a desire for variable remuneration.

-- Head of Product Design
+- Head of Product Conception

 - Head of Risk Management

 Employees in control functions are those who are working in the following areas: